-The way in which different types of holons communicate which each other and the type of information they exchange depends on the functionalities imposed to the manufacturing cell.
-Fig. 1 shows the interaction diagram of the basic holon classes as they were implemented into software to solve scheduling and failure / recovery management problems.
-A separate software module, the HolonManager, hosts all holons in form of arrays of certain types of holons and coordinates the data exchange among them.
+The way in which different types of holons communicate and the type of information they exchange depends on the functionalities imposed to the manufacturing cell.
+Fig. 2 shows the interaction diagram of the basic holon classes as they were implemented into software to solve scheduling and failure management problems.
+A HolonManager hosts all holons and coordinates the data exchange.

-The HolonManager entity is responsible with the planning (by help of Expertise Holons - EH) and management of OH as Staff Holons in the PROSA architecture do; in addition, the HolonManager interfaces the application with the exterior (maps the OH list in standard PLC files and tracks OH execution).
+The HolonManager entity is responsible with the planning (by help of Expertise Holons - EH) and management of OH as Staff Holons in the PROSA architecture do; in addition, it externally interfaces the application (maps the OH list in standard PLC files and tracks OH execution).